Main Dishes

 - Place the chicken breasts and vegetable in the slow cooker

-- In a large mixing bowl, whisk together the soup, milk, chicken stock,seasonings, and soup mix.
+- In a large mixing bowl, whisk together the soup, milk, chicken stock, seasonings, and soup mix.
+Stir the soup mixture into the slow cooker.

 - Cover and cook on low for 5 to 6 hours until chicken is 165°F.